davidjeddy/learning_ruby/NOTES.md

 - Class names tend to be nouns, while module names are often adjectives.

+## SELF

+- one and only one self: the current or default object accessible to you in your program

+- Top level self is main Objects

+- Method declarations re-assign self to method

+- Var declaration reassignes SELF to var

+- Self can be inside module definition, instance method definitions, and singleton-method / class-method definitions

+- Class methods are defined as singleton methods for class object

+- self as a singleton method is the object whose singleton method it is.

 ## Dependency Management

 - require gives you access to the many extensions and programming libraries bundled with the Ruby programming language-as well as an even larger number of extensions and libraries written independently by other programmers and made available for use with Ruby.